Kellogg, Hansen, Todd, Figel & Frederick

 Kellogg, Hansen, Todd, Figel & Frederick, PLLC (formerly Kellogg, Huber, Hansen, Todd, Evans & Figel, PLLC) is an American law firm based in Washington, DC.
 It was founded in 1993 by three former Harvard Law School classmates (’82), Michael K. Kellogg, Peter W. Huber, and Mark C. Hansen.

 Practice areas include commercial litigation, appellate litigation, antitrust litigation, telecommunications law, and governmental investigations.
 The firm won the two largest antitrust judgments in United States history (Conwood v.
 U.S. Tobacco and In re Urethanes Antitrust Litigation), as well as the seminal cases Bell Atlantic Corp. v.
 Twombly and American Express v.
 Italian Colors Restaurant.

 Throughout its history, Kellogg Hansen has frequently represented clients in the telecommunications industry in their dealings with the Federal Communications Commission.
 Its clients have included AT&T and Verizon.
 The firm has also made a successful challenge to regulations that stemmed from the Telecommunications Act of 1996.

+History

+Kellogg, Hansen, Todd, Figel & Frederick was formed in 1993 by Michael K. Kellogg, Peter W. Huber, and Mark C. Hansen, who formerly attended Harvard Law School together.
+The firm focused on trial and appellate litigation.

+From its founding, the firm positioned itself as handling complex commercial, antitrust, and appellate cases, and by the mid-2020s had grown to more than ninety attorneys, most who had previously clerked for federal judges, including more than a dozen former U.S. Supreme Court clerks.